Madison Woolley Gets Soaking Wet In White Bikini While Taking A Shower

 Madison Woolley kicked off the week with a sultry new Instagram snap.
 The stunning model showed off plenty of skin as she rocked a sexy beach look for the camera.

-In the racy pic, Madison opted to get soaking wet as she stepped underneath of an outdoor shower while wearing a skimpy white bikini.
+In the racy pic, Madison opted to get soaking wet as she stepped underneath an outdoor shower while wearing a skimpy white bikini.
 The strapless top clung to her ample bust and showcased her toned arms and shoulders.

 The matching bikini bottoms tied over her curvy hips and fit snugly around her slim waist while accentuating her muscular thighs in the process.
 Her flat tummy and killer abs were also on full display in the shot.
 She added a bit of bling to the look with a pair of gold hoop earrings.

-Madison stood under the water for the pic.
+Madison stood under the flowing water for the pic.
 She had both of her hands in her hair and her head tilted back as she wore a steamy expression on her face.
 Her back was arched slightly and her legs were apart as she soaked up some sunshine during the shower.

 In the background, a bright, blue sky complete with fluffy, white clouds could be seen.
 Some green foliage and palm trees were also visible.